theo-keyzer/Core-gen/python/python.md

 and puts a flag on the actor one up in the calling stack.
 The actor with the flag on in the `go_act` function will return this value as positive.
 Then all the calling code will react in the same way as before.
 The break is then for the actor one down.

-There is also a `p_struct2.act` (needs an update and tests) in the `app/bld` that is intended to be used by an standalone app that does not use the `gen.py` and any actor files.
+There is also a `p_struct2.act`  in the `app/bld` that is intended to be used by an standalone app that does not use the `gen.py` and any actor files.
 It has  the `get_list, get_var` functions to get the values from the loaded def files.

-There is no point in expanding the generator to be an app.
-This generator started off as an app that needed the def files, but the way it worked was different.
-Rather generate something new.
+In `app/tst2` there is an example of this in `main.py` that loads a def file and navigates through the model.
+If the def files captures all the detail to generate an app, an app can also just use the def files.